NebulaServices/Nebula/README.md

 <div align=center>
 <img src='https://nebulaproxy.nebula.bio/images/logo.png' width="100px" height="100px">
 <h1>  Nebula </h1>
 NebulaWeb is an official flagship of Nebula Services and Nebula Developer Labs.
-NebulaWeb is a stunning, sleak, and functional web-proxy with support for thousands of popular sites.
+NebulaWeb is a stunning, sleek, and functional web-proxy with support for thousands of popular sites.
 With NebulaWeb, the sky is the limit.
 </div>